Tour du coin (Louvre): The Tour du Coin of the wall of Philippe-Auguste

 These four towers were 25 meters high and 10 m in diameter.
 The tour du coin look like the tour de Nesle, which is best known.
 Like on this one, there was, a cylindrical narrow tower used for the external staircase and higher than the top deck of the tower.

 At that time, the Château du Louvre stood outside the enclosure, strengthening it on the North-West side in direction of Normandy at that time occupied by the English.

 Later developments

-The wall of Charles V was built on the right bank from 1356 to 1383 outside the walls of Philippe Auguste.
+The wall of Charles V was built on the right bank from 1356 to 1383 outside the walls of Philip Augustus.
 It enclosed the Louvre Castle.